The Grand National 2026

 • 16:00: Grand National (Premier Handicap)

-• 17:35: Standard Open National Hunt Flat Race (Grade 2)
+• 17:00: Standard Open National Hunt Flat Race (Grade 2)

 All start times are subject to change

 Explore our Grand National betting odds for all of our latest prices ahead of one of the biggest events in the horse racing calendar.
-When & Where is the Grand National held?
-The Grand National is held annually at the historic Aintree Racecourse in Merseyside.
-This year’s event will take place from 3rd April to 5th April 2025.

 Modern-day Aintree is quite different from its early days but the excitement surrounding the event has only increased over time.

-When the Grand National was first run in the 1830s, horses had to jump over a stone wall, cross a stretch of cultivated land, and finish over two hurdles to secure victory.
+When the Grand National was first run in the 1830s, horses had to jump over a stone wall, cross a stretch of cultivated land and finish over two hurdles to secure victory.

-Today, Aintree features two distinct courses, each presenting competitors with unique challenges:
+Today Aintree features two distinct courses, each presenting competitors with unique challenges:

-1. The Grand National Course
+• 1) The Grand National Course

-2. The Mildmay Steeplechase Course
+• 2) The Mildmay Steeplechase Course

 Winners of the Grand National